 Combustibles: Failure to maintain the specified minimum clearances to combustibles could result in a serious fire hazard.
 Do not locate flammable or combustible materials within this distance.
-Signs must be posted near thermostat and in storage areas or in a conspicuous area to specify maximum stacking height to maintain required clearances to combustibles.
-These heaters are designed to meet maximum radiant tube temperature of 750 °F (399 °C) in accordance with NFPA 30A 7.6.6.
+Signs should be posted near thermostat and in storage areas to specify maximum stacking height to maintain required clearances to combustibles.
+Do not locate in hazardous atmospheres containing flammable vapors or combustible dust.